 She was a fierce, energetic, complicated person about whom I’ve written here and here and here for starters (there’s more if you really want, just type “grandmother” in the search box).
 My cousin Jennifer and I have been talking a lot on the phone lately and while our lives are very different, we were both much loved by Mommy Jane, and encouraged and supported by her.
 In Jennifer, she got a granddaughter who has a loving and supportive marriage, and who has raised two wonderful girls.
 In me, she got the one who is financially and personally independent – the one who is happy to have a “big diamond that you didn’t even have to marry anyone for.”
 In her very old age, she softened up a lot.
 She’d say “I love you” which sort of spooked all of us for a while until we got used to it.
 She lived with my aunt Molly and her husband John, who did a heroic job of taking care of her, and who made sure she got her wish to die at home.

 My cousin Jason, his wife Jackie, and their daughter Riley (who is the seventh generation on our farm) also live on the farm in Leland.
-Riley is still pretty young, but she and Mommy Jane were pretty good buddies, and she got the increasingly-unusual experience of growing up in a multigenerational household.
+Riley is still pretty young, but she and Mommy Jane were good friends, and she got the increasingly-unusual experience of growing up in a multigenerational household.
 She was an unforgettable person, and even though we all knew in our heads that at almost 102, she couldn’t live forever, we’ve all spent this week somewhat stunned that Mommy Jane, that larger-than-life character we knew and loved, could actually die.

 This is just a tip of the iceberg — a portrait of my experience of Mommy Jane, as her eldest granddaughter — and I hope that those of you who knew her, who stumble across this post, will add your memories in the comments.